Sara Dingledy, Principal

-Maxine Borowitz, a committed educator, has taught English for eighteen years in New York City, first at Borough Academy and then at Independence High School.
+Maxine Borowitz, a committed educator, has taught English for nineteen years in New York City, first at Borough Academy and then at Independence High School.
 Maxine has planned and led school wide professional development workshops on strategies to enhance teacher knowledge and student performance.
-She has coached and mentored many new teachers to insure their success.
+She has coached and mentored many new teachers to ensure their success.
 Maxine is a graduate of Boston University with a B.A. in English, City College’s Graduate Program in Creative Writing and Bank Street’s Bilingual ESL Teacher Leader Academy.

-Lacey Vargas will be teaching English, History, and Spanish for Native Speakers at Westchester Square.
-She comes to WSA from Williamsburg Charter High School, where she taught English and History in a variety of settings.
+Lacey Vargas teaches English and Spanish for Native Speakers at WSA.
+Before coming to WSA, she taught at Williamsburg Charter High School in Brooklyn and trained primary school teachers in Uganda as a Peace Corps Volunteer.
 Lacey has a B.A. from New York University in French and Spanish and a M.S. from Hunter College in Education, with a concentration in Special Education.
-Lacey has studied in France and Spain and has worked in Uganda as a Peace Corps Volunteer.
-She speaks French, Spanish, and some Luganda and is very excited to work with WSA’s mentorship program and foster strong relationships between teachers and students.
+She has also studied in France and Spain.
+With a passion for languages, travel, and global citizenship, Lacey speaks French, Spanish, and some Luganda.
+She is very excited to work with WSA’s mentorship program and foster strong relationships between teachers and students.

 Matt McSorley has worked with schools in the United States and Guyana delivering instruction, professional development and project management services.
 A graduate of Wittenberg and Indiana Universities, Matt also studied in England and Guatemala.
 His work with university and high school students has focused on socio-emotional and character development, as well as information and communications technology.
 He looks forward to working with the WSA community and its partners to deliver exceptional educational opportunities to our student members.